 Heart attacks occur when a coronary artery supplying blood to the heart is blocked.
 This lack of oxygen and vital nutrients causes damage to the heart muscle.
 During a heart attack, timing is everything.
 Chances of survival are dramatically increased if the blockages are treated within 90 minutes.

-Studies show that immediate treatment, such as an emergency angioplasty, lowers mortality rates from an acute heart attack by one third.
+Studies show that immediate treatment, such as an emergency angioplasty, lowers mortality rates from an acute heart attack.

 Emergency Angioplasty at Greenwich Hospital